The Climb

 Now, I’m not saying relationship building is a piece of cake.
 I’ve had my share of working with readers who are still trying to grapple with this thing called "reading" and often come to me already discouraged and aware that they lag behind their fellow readers.
 And when being introduced as, "Dr. G.G., the Reading Specialist"...well let's just say it's evident that I have my work cut out when my seven year olds meet me for the first time and have a side conversation that often ends with, "How is she going to fix our problems with reading if she isn't even a real doctor?" (shaking my head and smiling at the same time).

-Think of it this way, do you become better at something when you practice it incorrectly?
-Yes you do.
+Think of it this way: Do you become better at something when you practice it incorrectly?
+Yes, you do.
 You become better at doing it wrong.
 And when you realize it’s wrong, think about the time lost, and the time it will take to unlearn and relearn this habit correctly.

 But, I’ve also seen kids who want to know how to read something that they chose and just aren’t there...yet.